idurar/idurar-erp-crm/README.md

 9.[Run the Frontend Server](INSTALLATION-INSTRUCTIONS.md#Step-9-Run-the-Frontend-Server)

+## How to Login
+Once the website is up and running, you can log in using the following credentials:

+username : admin@demo.com - password : admin123

+Now you should be all set to run the project locally on your machine and explore its features.

 ## Docker Compose for local development

 - setup additional env variables, if necessary in the below file